 Vulgarity, vulgar comes from the latin, vulgus, which means « the crowd », «the multitude ».
 A vulgar person, is someone / something from the mass.
 Something common, simple, and, nowadays, the meaning has extended itself to something crude, which isn’t refined, which lacks delicateness.
 In this sense the opposite of being vulgar could be being delicate.

 And this leads me to an other thought.
 Isn’t judgement vulgar ?
 Doesn’t it lack finesse too ?
 Judging someone on one’s appearance or attitude is somewhat rough, because you don’t know what moves them, the secret movements of their soul and their struggles and joys.
 Passing a judgement, under the cover of outspokenness or sometimes out of sheer clumsiness, is vulgar.
 It is not refined.
 It does not care about the details, it is just based on an overall vision of an infinitely complex thing, a human being.
 On the other hand, empathy and kindliness seem to me to encompass the concept of delicateness.
 I know women who will say « I told her she looked like a whore to help her », yeah, so that she realises.
 That is very wrong.
 You don’t « help » someone by insulting them.
-Because, yes, whore is an insult, it is used as a degrading term to designate women who, willingly or coercively, are used a sexual objects and are « paid » for that.
+Because, yes, whore is an insult, it is used as a degrading term to designate women who, willingly or coercively, sell sex.
 Beside, the woman you just insulted probably doesn’t want nor need your « help ».
 If someone’s attitude or looks displease you, you can limit your interactions with them.
 It’s as simple as that.
 What these women do when they say these kind of things to other women, or have discussions about other women, is making sure that all women know that they will be judged on how they look and how they talk and how they smile.
 It is a way of saying : « watch out girl, you shouldn’t just fear patriarchal society when it comes to how you should feel about yourself, the oppressors are your peers too ».

 Clothing, and therefore fashion is ambivalent.
 It is a tool that can be used to free and express oneself, but it seems that very often it is used as an oppression « backup ».
 I read an article by Greta Christina called Fashion is a feminist issue, and found this quote enlightening :